siyuan-bruce/siyuan-bruce.github.io/_posts/2023-09-30-How to use RMD to write a report?.md

 9. Current AI tools, such as ChatGPT, can greatly enhance coding efficiency.
 Make sure to fully utilize them.
 10. When using `factor()` to assign value orders, remember to use `arrange` to sort the variable later.
 This process also applies when ordering labels in figures.
 11. Use `bind_rows` and `bind_cols` to merge dataframes.
-12. Use `case_when` to conditionally replace values."
+12. Use `case_when` to conditionally replace values.
+13. Use `mutate` to create new variables.
+14. Use `group_by` and `summarize` to calculate summary statistics.
+15. Use `modelsummary` to generate regression tables.
+16. Use `scale_fill_manual` to assign colors to bars in a bar chart.
+17. Use `geom_text` to add labels to a bar chart.
+18. Use `geom_col` to generate a horizontal bar chart.